ganavihemachandra/ganavihemachandra/README.md

 ☞ 🛜   I'm available for networking and collaboration on interesting projects.

 ☞ 🧠   I'm presently focused on enhancing my AWS skills.

+☞ 👩🏻‍💻   I'm looking for Full-time opportunity in Data Science as well as Software Roles!

  </div>